genexuslabs/deployment-targets/README.md

 DeployMSBuild|MSBuild script that will be executed DeployMSBuildTarget|Target to be called in the mentioned above MSBuild script ResolverFactory|Dll file that will hold the resolvers for properties' default or visibility attributes.
-Lanugages|List of supported languages and their assigned application server PropertiesDefinitions|Name of the file where the properties are defined (if any)
+Languages|List of supported languages and their assigned application server PropertiesDefinitions|Name of the file where the properties are defined (if any)

 3. Create the properties definition file (when needed).
 This is also an xml file that will hold the definition for the properties you Deployment Target might need.
-You may want to take a look at the provided Properties.xml files in this repo.
+You may want to take a look at the provided Properties.xml files in this repository.

 4. Create the MSBuild script.
 This is the file that will do the actual deploy.
 The task you defined above will be called, along with every property defined by GeneXus plus your custom-defined properties.
 The most important property you'll receive is `$(DeploySource)` which will hold the path to the generated zip or war file, depending on the generator.
 That's the file you will want to upload to your target.
 Another usefull property is `$(GX_PROGRAM_DIR)` which will contain the path to the installation of GeneXus.
 This is usefull in case you want to import in your script some targets provided by GeneXus (like the MSBuild Community targets).